 Tiny houses and solar power are a match made in heaven.
 The philosophy of minimalism and reducing one's footprint aligns perfectly with generating your own clean energy.
-However, tiny houses present unique challenges: limited roof space for panels and limited interior space for batteries and equipment.
+However, tiny houses present unique challenges: limited roof space for panels, strict weight limits for towing, and limited interior space for batteries and equipment.
+Sizing a system for a tiny house requires precision.
+Over-size, and you waste precious space and money.
+Under-size, and you'll be sitting in the dark.

-Step 1: The Audit (Tiny House Edition)
+Step 1: The Energy Audit (Tiny House Edition)

 In a standard home, you might have 20 lightbulbs.
 In a tiny house, you might have 4.
 However, you likely still have high-draw appliances like a fridge, laptop, or induction cooktop.
+Create a spreadsheet with columns for: Appliance, Watts, Hours/Day, and Total Wh/Day.

-Common Tiny House Loads (Estimates)
+Typical Tiny House Loads

 - Mini-Split A/C & Heat: 500W - 1000W (running).
 This is usually the biggest power hog.